-This post highlights all the math centers FAQ’s and Answers that are asked often.
+This post highlights all the math center FAQ’s and Answers that are asked often.
 Don’t see your question answered?
 Comment on the post and I will get it added!

 Do you correct the center activities?

 Short answer, no. Feel better?
-But seriously, I do spot check their recording sheets to make sure that the skill they are practicing is overall accurate.
-Most of my centers are self-correcting which provides the students with the immediate feedback.
-The rest can be spot checked since they are always review skills during center time.
+It is a good idea to spot check their recording sheets to make sure that the skill they are practicing is accurate overall.
+Assign centers that are self-correcting so students have immediate feedback.
+The rest can be spot checked since they are always reviewing skills during center time.

 Can I do centers if I am the only teacher in the room?